||12 May 2020

-The Borrowing Policy provides the appropriate parameters for Council to undertake borrowings without compromising the application of sound fiscal management principals.
-The policy framework allows Council the flexibility to respond to funding requirements while minimising risk.
+The purpose of this policy is to provide the appropriate parameters for the City to undertake borrowings without compromising the application of sound fiscal management principals.
+The policy framework allows the City the flexibility to respond to funding requirements while minimising risk.

-The Borrowing Policy(1) ensures that Council has a sound financial framework on which to:
+The borrowing policy ensures that the City has a sound financial framework on which to:

 - undertake borrowings;

 - adhere to the provisions of the Local Government Act 1989 (LGA).

 This policy applies to the City when considering and determining the annual budget.

 City officers must consider the application of this policy when:

 - refinancing existing borrowings (where long-term benefits of refinancing are greater than the cost of the existing loan).

 This section defines the key terms used in this policy.

 Capital Project - Means a long term investment project requiring relatively large sums to acquire, construct and/or renew a capital asset (such as buildings).
 The project would result in a new, expanded or replaced asset.